opendxl/opendxl-domaintools-service-python/doc/sdk/basicphisheyetermlistexample.rst

 From the DomainTools `PhishEye Term List Documentation <https://www.domaintools.com/resources/api-documentation/phisheye/>`_:

-`"
-This provides a list of terms that are set up for this account.
+    `"This provides a list of terms that are set up for this account.
-The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership.
+    The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.